skrub.Expr.skb.match#

 Select based on the value of an expression.

-First, self is evaluated.
-Then, the result is compared to the keys in the mapping targets.
-If a key matches, the corresponding value is evaluated and the result is returned.
-If there is no match and default has been provided, default is evaluated and returned.
-If there is no match and no default a KeyError is raised.
+Evaluate self, then compare the result to the keys in targets.
+If there is a match, evaluate the corresponding value and return it.
+If there is no match and default has been provided, evaluate and return default.
+Otherwise, a KeyError is raised.

 Therefore, only one of the branches or the default is evaluated which is the main advantage compared to placing the selection inside a @skrub.deferred function.